Putting a Ring on It: A Whimsical Tour Through Engagement Ring History

 Vena amoris is a Latin name meaning, literally, "vein of love".
 Traditional belief established that this vein ran directly from the fourth finger of the left hand to the heart.

-This idea was popularized by Henry Swinburne in A Treatise of Spousals, or Matrimonial Contracts (1686).
-The story seems to have its origin in the ancient Roman book Attic Nights by Aulus Gellius
+This idea came to the public eye from Henry Swinburne, in A Treatise of Spousals, or Matrimonial Contracts (1686).
+The story seems to be rooted in the ancient Roman book Attic Nights by Aulus Gellius

-In the second century BC, and for several centuries after that, the Roman bride-to-be was given two rings, a gold one which she wore in public, and one made of iron which she wore at home while attending to household duties, as it was the custom for Romans to wear iron rings at home, gold rings in public.
+In the second century BC, and for several centuries after that, the Roman wife owned two rings, a gold one which she wore when out in public, and one made of iron for home while attending to household obligations, Romans always kept two rings, iron rings for home, gold rings while out in public.

 The mid-7th century Visigothic Code (Gothic times in Southern France & Spain) required "that when the ceremony of betrothal has been performed, and the ring shall have been given or accepted as a pledge, although nothing may have been committed to writing, the promise shall, under no circumstances, be broken."